-- a) Resource Allocation and Management Plan (RAMP) data by July 1 of each year. - b) Construction in progress and acreage by August 1 of each fiscal year. - c) Annual Instruction Cost Report in a format prescribed by ICCB for the previous fiscal year by December 31 following the end of that fiscal year. - d) A survey of local budget and tax extensions and collections by September 1 of each year. - e) F3, F6, B3, and R3 facilities data submission to report existing space in use for educational purposes at the end of the fiscal year (June 30) by September 1 following the end of the fiscal year. - f) Certificate of Tax Levy by January 31 of each year.
+- a) Resource Allocation and Management Plan (RAMP) data by August 1 of each year. - b) Annual Instruction Cost Report in a format prescribed by ICCB for the previous fiscal year by December 30 following the end of that fiscal year. - c) A survey of local budget and tax extensions and collections by September 1 of each year. - d) Certificate of Tax Levy by January 31 of each year. - e) Annual tuition and fees survey by August 1 of each year.